3 Ways to Move to Canada Without Work Experience

 International Co-op Internship

-This program is specifically for students who are still studying in their country of origin and are looking to gain work experience in their field of study in Canada.
+This program is specifically for students still studying in their country of origin and looking to gain work experience in their field of study in Canada.
 Like the Young Professionals Program, the International Co-op Internship requires a job offer from a Canadian company for all applicants.

 Family Sponsorship

 If you don't plan to come to Canada to study and work in Canada, there is still a fantastic program.
 The Canada Family Sponsorship program allows foreigners with a family member, guardian, spouse, common-law or conjugal partner to move to Canada without work experience.
 This program was designed with the express purpose of keeping immigrating families together.
-There are only a few requirements to fulfill for a person to be eligible to be your sponsor.
+Only a few requirements exist for a person eligible to be your sponsor.

 The sponsor must be: